UmSenhorQualquer/googlespreadsheet2django/README.md

 ![Applications tab](docs/imgs/applications_tab.png?raw=true "Screen")

-In the "Applications" tab we will see a column the title "Applications" as in the image bellow.
-Here we should add in each row the django applications we would like to generate.
+In the "Applications" tab we will see a column the title "Applications" as in the image below.
+Here we should add in each row the django applications which we would like to generate.

 ![Applications tab](docs/imgs/applications_list.png?raw=true "Screen")

-The names should respect the django syntax for applications names, and each application should be added in a new row bellow the column "Applications".

 #### Add a new table